 Drones have single-handedly changed the aerial photography industry.
 Thanks to advanced technology and dropping drone prices, becoming a drone photographer is easier than ever.
-In fact, you can survey land, explore hard-to-reach places or even create a unique aerial video for the cost of a simple drone.
+You can survey land, explore hard-to-reach places, or even create a unique aerial video for the cost of a simple drone.

 But there’s more to becoming a professional drone photographer than buying a drone, snapping some shots, and selling your work…

-While drones offer you the chance to capture stunning aerial shots and help improve your portfolio, getting started can be a challenge.
-That’s why if you want to start your own drone photography business, you should follow these steps if you want to push ahead of the competition and be a success.
+While drones offer you the chance to capture stunning aerial shots and help improve your portfolio, getting started can be challenging.
+If you want to create your own drone photography business, you should follow these steps to push ahead of the competition and succeed.